-How Much Does It Cost to Run Attic Fan?
+How Much Does It Cost to Run an Attic Fan?

 An attic fan knocks down attic temperatures for a few hundred watts, easing the load on AC below.
 At the US-average rate of 16.5¢/kWh, running an attic fan costs about $9.02/month ($108.27/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.